8 Habits You Should Break When You're Trying To Manage Your Blood Sugar

 If you're looking just at the amount of calories you eat, you could be missing the bigger picture.
-We need a balance of protein, fat, and carbohydrate to support stable blood sugar.
-This is because when we eat carbohydrates (from any source: grains, beans, fruit, starchy veggies, lactose, etc), it breaks down into glucose.
+We need a balance of protein, fat and carbohydrate to support stable blood sugar.
+This is because when we eat carbohydrates (from any source: grains, beans, fruit, starchy veggies, lactose, etc.), they break down into glucose.
 Fat and protein have a buffering effect and promote slower breakdown of those carbs—and more stable blood sugar.
-Try a recipe, like our breakfast salad (pictured above), to get a mix of vegetables, carbs, protein and fat on your plate.
-Eating complex carbohydrates, will also contain fiber and typically more nutrition, can also help keep your blood sugar levels more even.
+Try a recipe like our breakfast salad (pictured above) to get a mix of vegetables, carbs, protein and fat on your plate.
+Eating complex carbohydrates, which also contain fiber and typically more nutrients, can also help keep your blood sugar levels more even.
 Prioritize balance, even if you are keeping an eye on calories.

 2. Skimping on protein

 If you find yourself hungry and cranky a short while after eating, you may need more protein.
-Protein will help minimize blood sugar spikes since it slows down the digestion of your meal or snack.
-Find it in foods like meat, poultry, fish, eggs, and dairy products as well as in plant sources like beans, nuts, seeds, and meat substitutes.
-Aim to have one serving at each meal (about 15-30 grams) and make sure your snacks have some as well (5-10 grams is a good starting place for snacks).
+Protein will help minimize blood sugar spikes, since it slows down the digestion of your meal or snack.
+Find it in foods like meat, poultry, fish, eggs and dairy products, as well as in plant sources like beans, nuts, seeds and meat substitutes.
+Aim to have one serving at each meal (about 15 to 30 grams) and make sure your snacks have some as well (5 to 10 grams is a good starting place for snacks).
 Here are 10 high-protein snacks to keep you feeling full.

 3. Not getting enough fiber

-If you're not getting the recommended 25-35 grams of fiber per day, you may be missing out on its blood sugar benefits (here are 10 amazing benefits of eating more fiber).
+If you're not getting the recommended 25 to 35 grams of fiber per day, you may be missing out on its blood sugar benefits (here are 10 amazing benefits of eating more fiber).
 Fiber helps slow the absorption of sugar into the bloodstream, improving blood sugar regulation.
-Reach for whole grains, nuts, seeds, beans, peas, lentils, fruits, and vegetables to help you cover your bases.
+Reach for whole grains, nuts, seeds, beans, peas, lentils, fruits and vegetables to help you cover your bases.
 Include at least one high-fiber food at each meal.
 These 10 foods have more fiber than an apple.

 4. Fearing fat

-Although fat is more caloric than carbs and protein (one gram of fat provides nine calories, and carbs and protein each provide four calories per gram), it's helpful in balancing blood sugar, as it slows the digestive process and helps lower blood sugar.
-Include healthy sources like olive oil, avocado, and nuts and reach for fatty fish like salmon, mackerel, and sardines.
+Although fat is more caloric than carbs and protein (1 gram of fat provides 9 calories, and carbs and protein each provide 4 calories per gram), it's helpful in balancing blood sugar, as it slows the digestive process and helps lower blood sugar.
+Include healthy sources like olive oil, avocado and nuts, and reach for fatty fish like salmon, mackerel and sardines.

 5. Ignoring hidden sources of added sugar